TheGoodall/TandCs/TandCs.md

 # Cancellation Policy:

-If the Client wishes to cancel the Services, they must provide the Lighting Designer with at least 14 days written notice.
+If the Client wishes to cancel the Services, they must provide the contractor with at least 14 days written notice.
-In case of cancellation, any costs incurred or commitments entered into by the Lighting Designer up to the point of cancellation will be invoiced to the Client.
+In case of cancellation, any costs incurred or commitments entered into by the contractor up to the point of cancellation will be invoiced to the Client.
-If the cancellation notice is received less than 14 days before the scheduled event or service date, the Client will be responsible for paying the full agreed-upon fee unless otherwise agreed upon in writing between the Client and Lighting Designer.
+If the cancellation notice is received less than 14 days before the scheduled event or service date, the Client will be responsible for paying the full agreed-upon fee unless otherwise agreed upon in writing between the Client and contractor.
 Any outstanding payments for services rendered up to the point of cancellation will be due immediately upon receipt of invoice.

 # Dispute Resolution: